sgnd/git-course/CHEATSHEET.md

-# Git CheatSheet
+# Git Cheatsheet: The Most Commonly Used Commands

-This cheatsheet provides a list of the most commonly used Git commands, grouped by category.
-It's a quick reference for developers who are already familiar with Git, but need a reminder of the syntax and options for specific commands.
+This cheatsheet is a quick reference for the most commonly used Git commands.
+It covers a range of topics, including Git basics, branching and merging, advanced concepts, and professional best practices.
+The commands are organized by category and include explanations and examples to help you understand how to use them.

 ## Common commands